Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 It’s less common, but sometimes a stale air smell can be caused by a mold or a mildew problem in your house.

 Moisture buildup issues are especially prevalent in older houses or houses that have had long-term air circulation issues.
-(In other words, the longer a house has insufficient airflow, the more likely it is to develop a mold or mildew problem.)
+In other words, the longer a house has insufficient airflow and ventilation system problems, the more likely it is to develop mold or mildew.

-There’s no one way to tell if you have a serious mold problem, but if your house smells musty or has a history of water damage (or if you start to see any kind of visible growth on the walls or ceilings of your house, of course) it’s time to call in an expert.
+Detecting a serious mold problem can be a challenge, so if your house smells musty or has a history of water damage (or if you start to see any kind of visible growth on the walls or ceilings of your house, of course) it’s time to call in an expert.

 Here’s why you need to fix your stuffy house problem